oplatek/oplatek.github.io/_posts/2016-05-15-inkscape-remarks.md

 Version
 -------
 Inkscape can be used natively on Linux and Windows.
-However, the official stable version uses X-server a Linux port of X-window server to OSX, which sucks.
+However, the official OSX stable version uses X-server a Linux port of X-window server and it sucks.
-I use [an unofficial testing version](https://inkscape.org/en/gallery/item/6061/) does not use X-server and feels like native application on OSX.
+I use [an unofficial testing version](https://inkscape.org/en/gallery/item/6061/) which does not use X-server and it feels like native application on OSX.
 I experienced only minor stability issues.

-The only difference for me that I use `Cmd + SHORTCUT` instead `Ctrl + SHORTCUT`.
+The important difference is that one uses `Cmd + SHORTCUT` instead `Ctrl + SHORTCUT`.

 Creating shapes
 ---------------